 We’re pretty convinced that watching TV and films on the go is, quite simply, the best thing to have ever happened to us.
 And this week, our wuntu rewards app has joined forces with Rakuten TV to give you £3.50 towards renting the movie you're most desperate to watch.
 Don't miss this fab deal and check out the apps you need to know about when it comes to being a professional binge-watcher...

 You may have noticed we’re all about mobile streaming these days (Go Binge – ever heard of it?)

-With phones like the iPhone 7 Plus and Samsung S7 having bigger screens than ever, our mobiles have never made better personal entertainment systems, and there are no limits to where we watch: on our commute, with our partners (or pets), even in the airport waiting for our plane to jet off.
+With phones like the iPhone X, Huawei Mate 10 Pro and Samsung S8 having bigger screens than ever, our mobiles have never made better personal entertainment systems, and there are no limits to where we watch: on our commute, in waiting rooms; even in the airport, waiting for our plane to jet off.

-Movie and TV apps like Rakuten TV (by Wuaki) offer all of the latest blockbusters, indie films, TV series and family-friendly content, so that every day, night and car journey can be movie-night.
+Movie and TV apps like Rakuten TV offer all of the latest blockbusters, indie films, TV series and family-friendly content, so that every day, night and car journey can be movie-night.

 You can also use your points towards other Rakuten TV stuff, like clothes or an e-book, but you don’t have to pretend with us.
 We know nothing comes between you and your binge-watching habits.

 To get the deal on wuntu this Wednesday, find the offer, tap on Use Now, then copy the code and enter the Rakuten TV site.